Madhusuthanan-B/Stencil-Components-Integration-Demo/README.md

 # Web components integration into Angular, React and Vue applications
-> A repository to show case that same component library can be useed in angular, react and vue applications
+> A repository to show case that same component library can be used in angular, react and vue applications

 The library used in these applications is generated from: https://github.com/Madhusuthanan-B/Stencil-Component-Library